Geo-Nord/Geo-Nord.github.io/content/contact/content.en.md

 #subtitle = ""
 +++

-Do you have a question or a suggestion?
-Would you like to become a sponsor or come with your shop?
-Contact us at contact@geonordelements.com
+You can contact us at contact@geonordelements.com